Dalkey Quarry: Routes and ethics

 Routes are mainly single-pitch routes (there are some multi-pitch routes), and between 10-35 m in length.
 The rock is granite and strongly jointed which means the rock is some parts is very solid whilst in other areas it is frail and friable.
 Routes vary in nature, with steep finger-cracks and bare slabs featuring prominently.
 Being granite (with some bands of quartz), the climbing friction is good, but being quarried, it is not as good as fully weathered natural granite.

 The latest guidebook, published in 2005, lists about 300 routes, at grades up to E7, while the online guidebook contains over 350 routes with grades to E8 6c (e.g. Indecent Assault now regraded to E8).
-The number and density of routes in Dalkey Quarry is high given the size of the quarry (e.g. Fair Head's 5 km long cliff has circa 450 routes, and Ailladie's 1 km-long cliff has circa 200 routes), however, it is due to its position as the most accessible outdoor rock climbing area for Dublin.
+The number and density of routes in Dalkey Quarry is high given the size of the quarry (e.g. Fair Head's 5 km long cliff has circa 450 routes, and Ailladie's 1 km-long cliff has circa 200 routes), however, its popularity is due to its position as the most accessible outdoor rock climbing area for Dublin.

 Dalkey Quarry is a traditional climbing area with no bolted sport climbing routes, and the Mountaineering Ireland guidebook states that any newly placed manufactured bolts will be removed promptly.
 The availability of climbing protection varies but is generally considered good, and while some old pitons still remain (they are rarely replaced when they break), they should be treated with caution.
 Extreme climbers have used metal pegs hammered into existing cracks to reduce the risk on routes with almost no natural protection (e.g. Indecent Assault and Bitter Aftertaste), which are tolerated and remain in place.